 Exercise Habits and Social Contagion Patterns

-The University of Cyprus (UCY) announces the availability of Marie-Curie Ph.D.
-Fellowship Position for Early-stage researcher in the fields of edge computing, complex systems and data analytics (code: RAIS-UCY-ESR11), hosted by the Social Analytics & Networks Lab, Dept. of Business Administration.
+The University of Cyprus (UCY) announces the availability of a Marie-Curie Ph.D.
+Fellowship Position for Early-stage researcher in the field of complex systems and data analytics (code: RAIS-UCY-ESR11), hosted by the Social Analytics & Networks Lab at the Dept. of Business Administration.

 The main objective of the RAIS Initial Training Network is to provide world class training for the next generation of researchers, data scientists, and Web engineers, emphasizing on a strong combination of advanced understanding in both theoretical and experimental approaches, methodologies and tools that are required to develop Decentralized Platforms for Real-Time Data Analytics.